goatcorp/XIVLauncher.Core/README.md

 Common components that are shared with the Windows version of XIVLauncher are linked as a submodule in the "lib" folder.
 XIVLauncher Core can run on Windows, but is by far not as polished as the original Windows version, as such we are not distributing it.

 ## Distribution
-XIVLauncher Core is packaged for various Linux distributions.
-Please mind that all but the Flathub version are not official, but are **packaged by trusted community members**.
-We can't take any responsibility for their safety.
+XIVLauncher Core has community packages for various Linux distributions.
+Please be aware that **only the Flathub version is official**, but the others are **packaged by trusted community members**.
+The community packages may not always be up-to-date, or may have versions that are broken or contain features under testing (especially if labeled as unstable or git).
+We can't take any responsibility for their safety or reliability.

 | Repo        | Status      |
 | ----------- | ----------- |